-In assigning features to categories of importance their place in the plan of the Park as a whole has been considered, causing features of apparent low significance individually to be assigned a higher significance if they are park features.
-No features of category A were found, but 2 features on the edge of the development area (features 4 and 5) were allocated to category B. Four features were allocated to category C (features 3, 8, 9, and 11), and 4 to category D (features 1, 2, 6 and 7).
-The pre-19th century field system (feature 10) has been allocated to category E, as the date of its original layout cannot be established by documentary research alone.
+In assigning features to categories of importance their place in the plan of the Park as a whole has been considered, causing features of apparently low significance individually to be assigned a higher significance if they are park features.
+The boundary wall to the Park was allocated to category A, and Vaynol Old Hall and surrounding complex of buildings have also been included due to the likely impact of the development on their setting.
+Capel y Graig Lodge (feature 4) was allocated to category B. Ten features were allocated to category C (features 3, 6, 8, 9, 11, 12, 13, 14, 15 and 16), and four to category D (features 1, 2, 7, and 18).
+The pre-18th century field system (feature 10) has been allocated to category E, as the date of its original layout cannot be established by documentary research alone.